Transitioning from

 Temperature

-Chiang Rai greets September with an average high-temperature of a still tropical 31.1°C (88°F), marking a slight deviation from the preceding month.
-During September, an average low-temperature of 22.7°C (72.9°F) is observed.
+Chiang Rai marks the start of September with an average high-temperature of a still hot 31.1°C (88°F), hinting at a slight fluctuation from August's 30.9°C (87.6°F).
+Throughout the nights in September, an average low-temperature of 22.7°C (72.9°F) is noted.

 Heat index